zuoxingdong/ML-LaTeX-Shortcuts/README.md

 - Moser et al., Place cells, grid cells, and the brain's spatial representation system
 - Frank et al., Within- and across-trial dynamics of human EEG reveal cooperative interplay between reinforcement learning and working memory
 - Behrens et al., What is a cognitive map?
 Organising knowledge for flexible behaviour
+- Niv et al., Reinforcement learning in the brain

 # Deep learning
 - Dumoulin, A guide to convolution arithmetic for deep learning